cmcknight/pheonic-site/src/blog/2021/the-problem-with-windows.md

 {{ title | windowsFilenameFilter | slug }}
 {%- endraw -%}
 ```

+<sup>*</sup>Yes, I know I could likely have used urlencode but it was an excuse to fiddle around wih

 Okay, one down, one to go.
 Having just learned [Gulp](gulpjs.org) I was surprised to hear that it was acting up on Windows so off I went to find a Windows machine I could test on to see what was happening.
 It turned out to be a combination of things: